-40 Requirement for security deposit (SRC and MRC)
+3940 Requirement for security deposit (SRC, MRC and EPA)

-- (1) Subject to subclauses (2)-(4), a retailer may require a small customer to provide a security deposit: - (a) in the case of a residential customer-only at the time the customer requests the sale and supply of energy under a customer retail contract and not during the currency of the customer retail contract; and - (b) in the case of a business customer-at the time the customer requests the sale and supply of energy under a customer retail contract or during the currency of the customer retail contract. - (2) A retailer cannot require a small customer to provide a security deposit unless: - (a) the customer owes money to that retailer in relation to the sale and supply of energy to any premises, unless the bill relating to the amount owed is: - (i) under review by the retailer under clause 29; or - (ii) under consideration by the energy ombudsman as referred to in that clause; or - (b) the customer has fraudulently acquired or intentionally consumed energy otherwise than in accordance with the energy laws within the past 2 years; or - (c) the customer has refused or failed to provide acceptable identification to the retailer; or - (d) the retailer reasonably considers that the customer has an unsatisfactory credit history; or - (e) in the case of a business customer, the retailer reasonably considers that the customer has (in respect of the business): - (i) no history of paying energy accounts; or - (ii) an unsatisfactory record in relation to the payment of energy accounts; or - (f) the customer has refused or failed to provide the retailer with the permission or other information requested under clause 39 (1) (a). - (3) A retailer cannot require a residential customer to provide a security deposit if the customer: - (a) is identified as a hardship customer by the retailer in relation to any premises; or
+- (1) Subject to subclauses (2)-(4) a retailer may require a small customer to provide a security deposit: - (a) in the case of a residential customer-only at the time the customer requests the sale and supply of energy under a customer retail contract and not during the currency of the customer retail contract; and - (b) in the case of a business customer-at the time the customer requests the sale and supply of energy under a customer retail contract or during the currency of the customer retail contract. - (2) A retailer cannot require a small customer to provide a security deposit unless: - (a) the customer owes money to that retailer in relation to the sale and supply of energy to any premises, unless the bill relating to the amount owed is: - (i) under review by the retailer under clause 29; or - (ii) under consideration by the energy ombudsman as referred to in that clause; or - (b) the customer has fraudulently acquired or intentionally consumed energy otherwise than in accordance with the energy laws within the past 2 years; or - (c) the customer has refused or failed to provide acceptable identification to the retailer; or - (d) the retailer reasonably considers that the customer has an unsatisfactory credit history; or - (e) in the case of a business customer, the retailer reasonably considers that the customer has (in respect of the business): - (i) no history of paying energy accounts; or - (ii) an unsatisfactory record in relation to the payment of energy accounts; or

-- (b) advises the retailer that the customer was identified as a hardship customer by another retailer in relation to any premises; or - (c) [Not Used]. - (d) if the residential customer has formally applied for a Utility Relief Grant and a decision on the application has not been made. - (4) A retailer cannot require a residential customer to provide a security deposit unless the retailer has offered the customer the option of a payment plan and the customer has either declined the offer or failed to pay an instalment having accepted the offer and the retailer has otherwise complied with clause 33. - (5) If the retailer requires a security deposit on the basis that the small customer has an unsatisfactory credit history, the retailer must inform the customer: - (a) that the retailer has decided the customer has an unsatisfactory credit history; and - (b) the reasons for the retailer's decision; and - (c) of the customer's rights to dispute the decision of the retailer. - (6) A retailer must not refuse to sell energy on the grounds of non-payment or partial payment of a security deposit but may: - (a) arrange to de-energise (or disconnect) premises under clause 112; or - (b) refuse to arrange re-energisation of premises. - (7) Subject to subclause (6), payment or partial payment of a security deposit is not a pre-condition to the formation of a standard retail contract.
+- (f) the customer has refused or failed to provide the retailer with the permission or other information requested under clause 39(1)(a). - (3) A retailer cannot require a residential customer to provide a security deposit if the customer: - (a) is a residential customer receiving assistance under Division 3 of Part 3; or - (b) [Not Used]. - (c) [Not Used]. - (d) if the residential customer has formally applied for a Utility Relief Grant and a decision on the application has not been made. - (4) A retailer cannot require a residential customer to provide a security deposit unless the retailer has offered the customer the option of a payment plan and the customer has either declined the offer or failed to pay an instalment having accepted the offer and the retailer has otherwise complied with Part 3. - (5) If the retailer requires a security deposit on the basis that the small customer has an unsatisfactory credit history, the retailer must inform the customer: - (a) that the retailer has decided the customer has an unsatisfactory credit history; and - (b) the reasons for the retailer's decision; and - (c) of the customer's rights to dispute the decision of the retailer. - (6) A retailer must not refuse to sell energy on the grounds of non-payment or partial payment of a security deposit but may: - (a) arrange to de-energise (or disconnect) premises under clause 112; or - (b) refuse to arrange re-energisation of premises. - (7) Subject to subclause (6), payment or partial payment of a security deposit is not a pre-condition to the formation of a standard retail contract. - (8) Application of this clause to standard retail contracts